reeeeverb/BookList/README.md

 ratings are done on a 1-5 scale.

 currently reading:
-- Permanent Record by Edward Snowden
 - Practical Reverse Engineering by Bruce Dang, Alexandre Gazet and Elias Bachaalany
 - The Elements of Computing by Noam Nisan and Shimon Schocken
 - Reinforcement Learning: An Introduction by Richard Sutton and Andrew Barto
+- The Gulag Archipelago by Aleksandr Solzhenitsyn